-The port town of Civitavecchia, into which most Mediterranean cruise liners dock to visit the city of Rome, is much further from Rome than many people think.
-By road the minimum travel time is an hour, but with traffic involved it can take between an hour and a half and two hours.
+By road the minimum travel time is over an hour, but with traffic involved it is more likely to take between an hour and a half and two hours.
 Luckily there are fast and cost-effective options to get into the city, which we explore here.
 Here’s the best ways to get from Civitavecchia into Rome.

 This is the cheapest and fastest transport option from Civitavecchia into Rome.
 There are various fast services from Civitavecchia, and some slower regional trains.

-The first train leaves Civitavecchia just before 4.28am.
-This is a slower regional train, that arrives into Rome’s main station Termini at 5.48am – one hour and 20 minutes.
+The first regional train leaves Civitavecchia just before 4.28 am and arrives into Rome’s main station Termini at 5.48 am – one hour and 20 minutes.
 The cost for the slower Civitavecchia-Rome service to Termini station is only €4.60.

 There’s also an express service that comes into Termini.
 The cost for the express Civitavecchia-Rome service to Ostiense or Termini stations ranges from between €8.50 and €10 depending on how far in advance you book and which station you arrive into.

 Trains into Rome from Civitavecchia run about every 30 minutes until the evening, when they’re about every hour.
 The last train from Civitaveccia to Rome (Termini) at night is at 10.41pm, but the last express train to Ostiense is at 9.17pm.

 Book your train tickets here >

 How to get a train from Rome to Civitavecchia